CS499UK/Diagramaphone/README.md

 ## Included files

+*AndroidManifest.xml*
-*AndroidManifest.xml*                           See this file for the permissions and activities in the project.
+See this file for the permissions and activities in the project.

+*app/src/java/MainActivity.java*
-*app/src/java/MainActivity.java*                This file contains the main source code for this project.
+This file contains the main source code for this project.

+*app/build.gradle*
-*app/build.gradle*                              Specifies the sdk versions that this project uses.
+Specifies the sdk versions that this project uses.
 Current min is 14, and target is 21.
 Also specifies the tess-two dependency for app.

+*libraries/tess-two/build.gradle*
-*libraries/tess-two/build.gradle*               Specifies the sdk versions and location of jniLibs.
+Specifies the sdk versions and location of the necessary jniLibs.

+*settings.gradle*
-*settings.gradle*                               Rules for which parts of the project to build.
+Rules for which parts of the project to build.

 #Synopsis